algolia-samples/algolia-mongodb/README.md

 # Algolia MongoDB Listings Application

-This repository contains the local files for the sample Algolia MongoDB Listings Application that is implemented as part of a blogpost series located [here]()
+This repository contains the local files for the sample Algolia MongoDB Listings Application that is implemented as part of a blogpost series located [here]().

 ## Features

 - A Python script to load an Algolia index with sample data from MongoDB.
 It is available both as a [Jupyter Notebook](data-pipeline/Algolia_index_load.ipynb) and a [Python script](data-pipeline/Algolia_index_load.py)
-- A [Web application](search-web-application/) to query the Algolia index directly and display search results.
+- A [Web application](search-web-application/) to query the Algolia index directly and display search results

 ## Algolia Index loading